Practicalities for the USI community

 Withdrawal

 Good course planning requires accurate data on the number of participants.
-In the event of an unforeseen withdrawal, it is the candidate's responsibility to inform the Modern languages laboratory before the start of the course by writing promptly to [email protected].
+In the event of an unforeseen withdrawal, it is the candidate's responsibility to inform the Laboratory of Modern Languages before the start of the course by writing promptly to [email protected].

 Frequently Asked Questions